tn3w/flask_Captchaify/README.md

 ```

 > [!NOTE]
-> 1. When testing DDoSify you should note that calling it from localhost gives the script a wrong IP in this case "127.0.0.1", which the script considers legitimate.
+> 1. When testing Captchaify you should note that calling it from localhost gives the script a wrong IP in this case "127.0.0.1", which the script considers legitimate.
 When testing, use a service like cloudflared tunnel to connect to your script.

 ## Application purposes